Skip to product information

 The Nautilus Explorer Liveaboard scores 8/10 on the food features SDE Liveaboard Rating

-When I reviewed the Nautilus Explorer liveaboard it scored 8/10 on the SDE Liveaboard Rating For Food Features, as it has 8 of the 10 total key food and dining features (see below).
+My score of the Nautilus Explorer liveaboard is 8/10 on the SDE Liveaboard Rating For Food Features, as it has 8 of the 10 total key food and dining features (see below).

 The Nautilus Explorer Liveaboard offers options for specific dietary requirements and you can add these in special requests on step two of the booking form.
 But you are requested to limit these requests to religious beliefs or food allergies.
 It also includes vegetarian and vegan choices on the menu, so if you are a vegetarian or vegan you’ll definately not go hungry on your dive trip.
 In addition, it has the benefit of fully inclusive meals, which includes breakfast, lunch and evening meals.